Twitter Updates

 • Graham Attwell

-Director of the Welsh independent research institute, Pontydysgu and a founder of the software research and development company, the Knownet.
+Director of the Welsh independent research institute, Pontydysgu.

 • Lilia Efimova